How to

 Step 5

-Put a Deposit on the Plane/
+Put Deposit on Plane/

 Open Escrow Account

-Step 6:
+Step 6

 Pre-Purchase Inspection